gddeazevedo/loteria/README.md

 # Steps to run the project

+- ## Copy the .env.example file into the .env file, set the values of the environment variables

 - ## docker compose build app

   - This command is used to build the image specified by the Dockerfile